-- The accident occurred because the other driver was drunk
+- The accident happened because the other driver was drunk.

-In addition, it is common for accidents to occur when two drivers are backing out of opposite parking spaces at the same time.
-In these accidents, both drivers have a duty to look and wait until it is safe to pull out.
+In addition, it is common for accidents to occur when two drivers are backing out of opposite parking spaces simultaneously.
+In these accidents, both drivers must look and wait until it is safe to pull out.
 It is typical for both drivers to be held equally at fault.

-It can be hard to prove who is at fault in a parking lot accident because most parking lots are privately operated and police typically do not respond to the scene.
-That makes it important to collect some evidence on your own.
+It can be hard to prove who is at fault in a parking lot accident because most parking lots are privately operated, and police typically do not respond to the scene.
+That makes it essential to collect some evidence on your own.
 We recommend:

-- Take pictures of the scene.
-Get photos of the damage to the cars and the overall scene.
-If there were hazards that reduced visibility or otherwise contributed to the accident, be sure to photograph those as well.
+- Get photos of the damage to the cars and the overall scene.
+If there were hazards that reduced visibility or otherwise contributed to the accident, photograph those as well.

 - Talk to witnesses who saw the accident or the other driver’s behavior just before the accident.
 Get their names and phone numbers so you can follow up if you need to.

 - Make a police report.
-The police report will document what happened and is an important part of any insurance claim.
+The police report will document what happened and is essential for any insurance claim.

-To protect your rights, we also recommend that you see a doctor and a lawyer as soon as you can after the accident.
+To protect your rights, we also recommend that you see a doctor and a lawyer quickly after the accident.
 A doctor can check you out for any injuries.
 An Atlanta car accident lawyer can evaluate what happened in the accident and tell you if you might have a claim.
 A lawyer knows how to get the other driver’s insurance company to pay you the most money possible for your injuries.